mmistakes/minimal-mistakes/_drafts/zio-kafka.md

    --property key.separator=,
 ```

 As we can see, we are creating a producer that will send messages to the broker listening on port 9092 at localhost, and we will use the `','` character to separate the key from the payload of each message.
-Once type the command, the shell waits us to type the first message.
+Once type the command, the shell waits for us to type the first message.
 Let's proceed typing the following messages:

 ```shell
 b91a7348-f9f0-4100-989a-cbdd2a198096,{"players":[{"name":"ITA","score":0},{"name":"ENG","score":1}]}